Republicans block Ukraine funding over US-Mexico border despite Biden pleas

 Citing aid for Israel, independent senator Bernie Sanders also voted against the bill, which needed 60 votes to pass.

-Biden has earlier pleaded with Republicans over the package, warning that a victory for Russia over Ukraine would leave Moscow in a position to attack NATO allies and draw US troops into a war.
+Biden had previously pleaded with Republicans over the package, warning that a victory for Russia over Ukraine would leave Moscow in a position to attack NATO allies and draw US troops into a war.

 “If Putin takes Ukraine, he won’t stop there,” Biden said.
 Putin will attack a NATO ally, he predicted, and then “we’ll have something that we don’t seek and that we don’t have today: American troops fighting Russian troops”, Biden said.